 Kathleen knows first hand the complexity of being responsible for strategic direction, policy development, and growth objectives while also juggling personal commitments.

 During her tenure as an executive in the charitable sector Kathleen created innovative employment training and education support services for marginalized and disadvantaged populations.
 In her words, “being involved in mission-driven work can be like an elixir to hardworking people motivated by the value of service.
 However, it can also become a journey to burnout."
 Observing elevated stress and burnout in those around her, not to mention nearly succumbing to it herself, prompted her to make a significant work transition.

 Kathleen completed a Master of Arts in Pastoral Psychology and Counselling in 2003, and launched a private consulting practice.
-Along with training as a psychotherapist, she has also completed advanced level professional coach training and in 2021 completed a a certificate in Clinical Counselling Hypnotherapy.
+Along with training as a psychotherapist, she has also completed advanced level personal and executive coach training and is an ICF designated Professional Certified Coach (PCC).

 Kathleen was interviewed in 2016 by Avenue Magazine in Edmonton, Alberta about making a career transition.

 A Special Interest in Women's Careers